rrigonia/rrigonia/README.md

 ---
 - 🌱 I’m currently learning ReactJs, NextJs, and Typescript 😁
-- 🤔 I’m looking for my first Job oportunity
 - 💬 Ask me about ReactJs, Music and Rock n Roll 🖥 🎸
-- ⚡ Fun fact: I'm also a Eletric Guitar Player, and i've made a videoclip 😁
 ---